nicokist/dnanexus_working_environment/README.md

 Note that it may take some time (~5 min) to download the docker image, during this time the message "Waiting for the cwic container to start.." will be shown.

+You may want to run `dx login` to ensure you have the correct credentials within the cwick environment.

 By default these containers are not persistent.

 ## Requirements